-This is because the variable num within the function is distinct from the variable outside the function (local to the function).
-Despite their identical variable name, they are 2 distinct variables having distinct scopes.
+This is due to the fact that the function's internal variable num is different from the external variable (local to the function).
+Despite having the same variable name, they are two separate variables with separate scopes.

 Python Function within Another Function

 Functions are considered first-class objects in Python.
 In a programming language, first-class objects are treated the same wherever they are used.
 They can be used in conditional expressions, as arguments, and saved in built-in data structures.
-If a programming language handles functions as first-class entities, it is said to implement first-class functions.
-Python supports the notion of First Class functions.
+A programming language is considered to implement first-class functions if it treats functions as first-class objects.
+The concept of First Class functions is supported by Python.

 Inner or nested function refers to a function defined within another defined function.
 Inner functions can access the parameters of the outer scope.
 Inner functions are constructed to cover them from the changes that happen outside the function.
 Many developers regard this process as encapsulation.